CheVeraId/domainauth-spec/draft-narea-domainauth.md

 MemberAttribution ::= UTF8String
 ~~~~~~~

-The member attribution value MUST conform to the naming conventions defined in {{naming-conventions-and-restrictions}}.
-For users, this is the username; for bots, this is the at sign (`@`).
+The member attribution value MUST conform to the naming conventions defined in {{naming-considerations}}.
+For users, this is the user name; for bots, this is the at sign (`@`).

 Member attribution is a claim made by the organisation, not cryptographically proven by the member.
 Verifiers SHOULD present this distinction clearly to end users.